By Andy Burrows

 I never had much time for that kind of ‘standing-on-the-side-lines’ mentality.
-It’s always struck me that there’s so much we can do in Finance to help projects succeed, rather than standing watching them crash and burn, as if it’s some sort of sport.
+It’s always struck me that there’s so much we can do in Finance to help projects succeed, rather than standing watching them crash and burn, wringing our hands, as if it’s some sort of spectator-sport.

 So, here are seven observations – things that I think Finance can easily improve that will give change projects in our businesses more of a fighting chance.

-So, surely, if our role in Finance is to drive business performance, we should be doing everything we can to make sure, a) that the business is doing the right projects, and b) that agreed projects do in fact improve performance and add value.
+So, surely, if our role in Finance is to drive business performance, we should be doing everything we can to make sure, a) that the business is doing the right projects, and b) that agreed projects do, in fact, result in improved performance and added value.

 But what has that got to do with Finance?
 Surely business case templates are the responsibility of the area that looks after the project portfolio?
 In many places that’s the IT department (something else that I don’t necessarily agree with), although some have a portfolio management team within a Strategy function.
 I’ve certainly heard it said that business cases aren’t a Finance responsibility.

 But there’s something you need to know about project discipline.
 Many project management functions (IT or wherever) will say, “we use PRINCE2 as standard” (or something similar), to make you believe that they’re using an accepted project management methodology.
 What I discovered when I actually studied PRINCE2, and became a PRINCE2 Practitioner, myself, is that many are merely paying lip service to PRINCE2.